RasmusTufvesson/royalroad-reader/README.md

 The icons (under src/assets/) are taken from [Material Design](https://github.com/Templarian/MaterialDesign/tree/master) and are under the Apache 2.0 license.

 # Todo
-* Add a way to update chapters and stories after they are downloaded
+* Add a way to update chapters after they are downloaded
 * Add a way to mass redownload chapters
 * Make the program not crash when trying to download a chapter that no longer exists
 * Add a way to remove or hide author notes
+* Add a way to export chapters into something like an epub or html file that you can send to an e-reader